How pitch training can help startups get their story right – TechCrunch

 Why do startups need to be careful when communicating?

-Over the last few years, we have seen how startups are no longer seen as innocent by society; they no longer have ‘carte blanche’, and society is becoming a lot more sensitive.
+Over the last few years, we have seen how startups are no longer seen as innocent by society; they no longer have “carte blanche,” and society is becoming a lot more sensitive.
 There’s a polarization issue around many topics, and we are increasingly going to see a clash between society and startups.
 It is even going to increase post-COVID, with tensions around automation versus jobs.
-And the thing is, scale-ups and growth-stage startups have a choice in how they market themselves; so they need to be aware of ethical concerns that may arise sooner than later.
+And the thing is, scaleups and growth-stage startups have a choice in how they market themselves; so they need to be aware of ethical concerns that may arise sooner than later.

 Society is going to ask you for responsibility.
 What’s happening with big brands is trickling down, and scale-ups are hitting that threshold sooner.
 Typically, it catches them unprepared, because they reach that stage only knowing local feelings about what they do, and suddenly getting national or regional blowback.
 Or they expand internationally with local operations led by really young people with no experience in dealing with politics, who suddenly face strong local blowback.